The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 - A Level 1 charger that came with your vehicle (no additional cost)

-- Check your census tract eligibility — Use the DOE's 30C Eligibility Locator at afdc.energy.gov.
-Takes 30 seconds.
+- Confirm your census tract qualified.
+Use the DOE's 30C Eligibility Locator at afdc.energy.gov.
+Takes 30 seconds, and it's the eligibility rule people forget.

-- Run a load calculation — Find out if your panel can handle a Level 2 charger.
-A ChargeRight assessment ($12.99) gives you a full NEC 220.82 calculation in minutes.
+- Run a load calculation first.
+Find out if your panel can handle a Level 2 charger before anyone quotes you.
+A ChargeRight assessment ($49) gives you a full NEC Article 220 calculation in minutes.

-- Choose your charger — Match it to your panel capacity and driving needs.
+- Right-size your charger.
+Match it to your panel capacity and driving needs.
 See our charger comparison guide.

 Losing receipts